-- Continued to support the Loch Lomond & Trossachs Countryside Trust in delivering the 'Walk in the Park' project, helping people sustain and improve their health. - Launched the Park Mobility Scooter project, promoting free use of mobility scooters at Balloch bus stance scooter station and outside our headquarters in Balloch.
+Continued to support the Loch Lomond & Trossachs Countryside Trust in delivering the 'Walk in the Park' project, helping people sustain and improve their health.

+Launched the Park Mobility Scooter

 - Continued to work on a number of strategic community links, including completion of a new cycle path linking Strathyre and Kingshouse.
-All the routes help connect rural communities and encourage communities and visitors to be more active in the Park. - Carried out design and feasiblity work was also undertaken on all-abilities links between Croftamie and Drymen and between Immervoulin caravan park and Strathyre village.
+All the routes help connect rural communities and encourage communities and visitors to be more active in the Park.
+Carried out design and feasiblity work was also - Carried out design and feasiblity work was also undertaken on all-abilities links between Croftamie and Drymen and between Immervoulin caravan park and Strathyre village.

 Supported the opening of the Aberfoyle mountain bike track.
 The track is managed by Bike Trossachs, who are a not-for-profit community company, whose aims include improving infrastructure and increasing participation at all levels.
 Joint working between our Access & Recreation, Planning and Estates teams helped support this Sportscotland (Legacy 2014 Active Places Fund) and LEADER funded project.